Wednesday, November 22, 2023

 Irmos.
 After crossing the sea as if it were dry ground and escaping the wickedness of Egypt, the Israelite cried out: “Let us sing to our redeemer and God.”

-Your icon, which abundantly produces myrrh with your assent in Maleví, O Mother of God, gladdens every day those who approach it with faith.
+Your icon, which abundantly produces myrrh with your assent in Maleví, O Mother of God, gladdens and cheers every day those who approach it with faith.

 Look graciously on those who stand by your icon most reverently and give to us, O Mother of God, the fulfilment of all our requests.